riot/riot/doc/api/tags.md

 </my-tag>
 ```

-You can freely set any data to the instance (aka "context") and they are available on the HTML expressions.
+You can freely set any data to the instance (aka "context") and they are available in the HTML expressions.
 For example:

 ``` html
 <my-tag>